-4b.
+5b.
 Established: Biocontrol or Site Specific Approach These are widespread species that are beyond landscape-level control and/or have relatively low impact.
 Land managers may choose to treat these species at high priority sites (e.g. wildlife habitat, corridors of spread, adjacent to agricultural land, restoration sites, etc.) based on specific land management objectives.
 These species have biological control agents available.
-5.Watchlist These species have insufficient information available in regards to their distribution, impacts, potential for spread and/or feasibility of control.
-Targeted inventories are recommended and potentially risk assessments.
+6. Insufficient Information These species are considered invasive in BC but insufficient information is available regarding their distribution, impacts, potential for spread and/or feasibility of control within the CKISS region.
+Education, targeted inventories, and possibly risk assessments are recommended.